KyoriPowered/adventure-docs/source/text.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The way you use components within your application will of course vary depending on what you’re aiming to achieve.
+The way you use components within your application will of course vary depending on what you're aiming to achieve.

 However, the most common task is likely to be sending a component to some sort of Minecraft client.
-The method for doing this will depend on the platform your program is running on, however it is likely to involve serializing the component to Minecraft’s JSON format, and then sending the JSON through another method provided by the platform.
+The method for doing this will depend on the platform your program is running on, however it is likely to involve serializing the component to Minecraft's JSON format, and then sending the JSON through another method provided by the platform.

-The text library is platform agnostic and therefore doesn’t provide any way to send components to clients.
+The text library is platform-agnostic and therefore doesn't provide any way to send components to clients.
 Some platforms implement :ref:`Adventure natively <native-support>`, so ``Components`` can be directly used with their API.
 For other platforms (Spigot/Bukkit, BungeeCord, and SpongeAPI 7), we provide compatibility bridges as :ref:`platforms` which can be distributed with your own plugins.